Weakly Inhomogeneous models for the Low-Redshift Universe: The LTB approach for spherically symmetric universes in low-redshift regime

+which, recalling that we have $a(t_0) = 1$ and the proportions between matter and cosmological costant should respect the ones actually observed \cite{Tegmark:2003ud}, implies $\Omega_{m} = 0.3$ and $\Omega_{\Lambda} = 0.7$.

-{Evolution of the $a(t)$ scale factor for a \emph{LTB} model with $\Lambda = 0.7$.\\} {Evolution of the $b(t)$ scale factor for a \emph{LTB} model with $\Lambda = 0.7$.\\} {Evolution of $\eta(t)$ scale factors ratio for a \emph{LTB} model with $\Lambda = 0.7$.\\} Furthermore, as was impossible to define a analytical form for $b(t)$ and $\eta(t)$, an approximated form for them was estimated by using \emph{Origin} software to fit the numerical data.\\ In particular, the best fit for $b(\tilde{t})$, is with the exponential function of equation \ref{eq:equation6.4}: \\
+The behavior of the background and perturbation scale factor for an \emph{LTB} universe model having $\Omega_{\Lambda} = 0.7$, as well as the behavior of the scale factors squared ratio $\eta(t)$, are already shown respectively in figures \ref{fig:figura5.1}, \ref{fig:figura5.2} and \ref{fig:figura5.3}.
+However, as it is impossible to define an analytical form for $b(t)$ and $\eta(t)$, an approximated shape for their analytical form will be estimated from the simulated data by using \href{https://www.originlab.com/}{Origin} software to fit the numerical data.

+For what concerns $b(\tilde{t})$, the best fit found is with a function having the shape described in \eqref{eq:equation6.4}: